Sivan22/otzaria/README.md

 # otzaria

-an open source project, to bring the sefaria library into PC. the program is writen in flutter, so it shuold run on any platform.
+An open source project to bring the sefaria library into PC.
+The program is written in flutter, so it should be able to run on any platform.

 # אוצריא